 Spain, the first European nation to colonize the New World, pushed northward from Mexico to Pueblo Indian villages and beheld the Grand Canyon of the Colorado River 80 years before the Pilgrims landed at Plymouth Rock.
 In the 17th and 18th centuries, Spain drew no boundaries for New Mexico.
 The province stretched as far to the north as military expeditions could enforce periodic recognition of Spanish power among the Indians on the plains and in the mountains.

 The exact date of the earliest Spanish contact with the Ute Indians of Colorado remains in question, but it has been established that the introduction of the horse to the Utes dates from as early as 1640.
 Having seen horses and learned of their utility as mounts, the Indians were eager to procure these animals.
-Subsequently, Spanish traders followed trails into distant Ute villages, and Indians made return calls at New Mexican towns such as Taos bringing buckskin, dried meats, furs, and slaves to barter for horses, knives, and blankets.
+Subsequently, Spanish traders followed trails into distant Ute villages, and Indians made return calls at New Mexican towns such as Taos, bringing buckskin, dried meats, furs, and slaves to barter for horses, knives, and blankets.
 As a result of trading, during the 17th and early 18th centuries, Spanish-Ute relations were characterized by peaceful interaction.
 The relative harmony between the two cultures aided the Spanish in their attempts to explore the frontier north of New Mexico.

 By the beginning of the nineteenth century, Spain became more protective of the northern buffer to her Mexican holdings.
 After 1803 and the Louisiana Purchase, the Spanish government shifted its earlier ban on Ute trade; Americans were forbidden the fruit of southwestern commerce.
 The Adams-Onis Treaty, ratified in 1819, established an official boundary between Spanish and American possessions in the southwest.
 This agreement left the southern plains, a substantial portion of the western Rocky Mountains, and the entire western plateau region of the American southwest in Spanish hands.
 With a demarcation set, the Spanish made little attempt to maintain defenses of their northern borderlands.
-Although this treaty remained in force until the American annexation of Mexican lands following the Mexican War in 1848, such diplomatic agreements were given little notice by a new type of frontier explorer, the fur trapper.
+Although this treaty remained in force until the American annexation of Mexican lands following the Mexican-American War in 1848, such diplomatic agreements were given little notice by a new type of frontier explorer, the fur trapper.
 Following potentially beaver-rich streams rather than guided by political boundaries, the fur trappers, Americans, French-Canadians, and New Mexicans alike, explored areas of western Colorado, Utah, and Wyoming as early as 1812.
-The Green River region below the Wind River Range in Utah had not been systematically trapped by 1821, yet when Mexico gained her independence in that year, new diplomatic relations between the United States and Mexico opened the area as a new commercial frontier.
-Responding to reports of rich beaver-streams in the Green River Valley, and hoping to establish successful trade relations with the New Mexican government, a host of American entrepreneurs came to Santa Fe in 1821 when New Mexico became a Mexican territory.
+The Green River region below the Wind River Range in Utah had not been systematically trapped by 1821.
+Yet, when Mexico gained its independence that year, new diplomatic relations between the United States and Mexico opened the area as a new commercial frontier.
+Responding to reports of rich beaver streams in the Green River Valley and hoping to establish successful trade relations with the New Mexican government, a host of American entrepreneurs came to Santa Fe in 1821 when New Mexico became a Mexican territory.